 - Click on Settings under the Browsing history section in the General tab.

-- Now the dialog box of Website Data Settings will open.
+- Now, the Website Data Settings dialog box will open.

 - Click on Move folder in the Temporary Internet Files tab.